xvik/gradle-github-info-plugin/README.md

 * `github` may be used directly in other configuration closures (e.g. `github.site`)
 * Configures default values for `maven-publish` (pom), `plugin-publish` and `com.jfrog.bintray` plugins

-You can use it with [ru.vyarus.java-lib](https://github.com/xvik/gradle-java-lib-plugin) to remove more configuration boilerplate for java library.
+You can use it with [java-lib plugin](https://github.com/xvik/gradle-java-lib-plugin) to remove more configuration boilerplate for java or groovy library.

 ### Setup